Admission

 • be authorised to act as a credit institution

-• have TARGET2/TIPS access:
+• have TARGET/TIPS access:

 • be able to comply with the technical and operational requirements of the RT1 System, including requirements aiming at ensuring availability of the RT1 Participant during the operational times of the system